micro-ROS/micro-ROS.github.io/_docs/tutorials/core/microxrcedds_rmw_configuration/index.md

 ![](./imgs/best_effort_stream.svg)

 On the other hand, reliable streams contain multiple messages which are popped/pushed according to the reliable communication protocol described in the DDS-XRCE specification.
-It is achieved splitting the raw buffer into chucks, each of which each contains a single message.
+It is achieved by splitting the raw buffer into chunks, each of which contains a single message.

 ![](./imgs/reliable_strea.svg)